brightcove/bc-ssdlc/Security Process/Secure-Application-Design-Checklist.md

-# WIP - Secure Application Design Checklist [Security Process]
+# Secure Application Design Checklist [Security Process]

 ## What is the Secure Application Design Checklist?